ccano/cc2223/session7/README.md

 You can generate new functions using the `faas-cli` and built-in templates or use any binary for Windows or Linux in a container.

 Official templates exist for many popular languages and are easily extensible with Dockerfiles.
+Explore these options with  `faas-cli`.
+These are some of the available function templates for different programming languages (the repo id is specified in each function).

 * Node.js (`node12`) example: